 I just can't get enough!Print

-A hearty and healthy kale salad packed with chewy wild rice, roasted sweet potatoes, dried cherries, and Marzetti® Tastefully Dressed Roasted Garlic Rosemary Dressing with Olive Oil Vinaigrette™.
+A hearty and healthy kale salad packed with chewy wild rice, roasted sweet potatoes, feta, and dried cherries.
 It stays fresh for days, making it great for lunches!

 - 1 tbsp extra virgin olive oil